SkoolNotes/Taproot/21MATH530/_KBrefGramSchmidtProcedure.md

 since every finite dim vec space has a basis that can be Gram-schmidt-ed

 ## Axler6.35 orthonormal lists extend to orthonormal bases

+since every list can be extended to a basis and an orthonormal basis exists